-DefaultHeaders feature adds the standard
+DefaultHeaders plugin (previously known as feature) adds the standard

 Date headers into each response.
 Moreover, you can provide additional default headers and override the